Project management gets complicated easily. One way to keep things under control and not miss anything is to create a checklist to guide you.

 Part of the magic with milestones is that they’re not, in fact, objectives.
 It means that they are not measured with key performance indicators (KPIs), so there is no stress attached to achieving them but only happiness and a sense of accomplishment.

 Risk management is a part of any project plan, it is a critical part of the project management checklist too.

 Project performance is at risk pretty much all the time and project success escapes us easily.

 You can’t eliminate all risks but you can definitely increase your project’s risk tolerance significantly with some groundwork and an action plan.
 The beauty of having a plan in place is that if/when something bad happens, you have a procedure for it.

 It means that you are not wasting time and can minimize the consequences or even avoid them altogether!
 So, at this stage, brainstorm and identify all risks that you (and the project team) can think of.
 Then do a risk analysis and develop a contingency plan (aka risk response plan).

 To help you with the process, run what-if scenarios, followed by risk analysis and mitigation.
 Our favorite tool for risk management is the risk assessment matrix.
 It helps categorize all risks and identifies how much impact they potentially have and what the likelihood of them occurring is.

 It is helpful to have a list of potential risks that can be shared with every team member and stakeholders to give them a deeper understanding of potential pitfalls and issues that can occur.
+You can write all of this down in software for work.
 With that knowledge, they will be more alert and considerate about the potential risks when making decisions or working on something.
 Ultimately, it should reduce the chance of risks happening.